-The precise origin of the secession of 1730-52 has not yet been exactly ascertained, but we may safely assume that the disagreement which arose was mainly fostered by the operatives, in whose practical minds the institution of the Society of Free and Accepted Masons on a cosmopolitan basis was evidently regarded as directly opposed to their ancient customs and privileges.
-The struggle for supremacy commenced in earnest on the Festival of St. John the Baptist, 1723, when the election of the learned natural philosopher, Dr. Desaguliers, as Deputy Grand Master, met with opposition, forty-two adverse votes being registered out of a total of eightyfive.
+The new organization was probably assisted to some considerable extent, by the struggle for supremacy in the original Grand Lodge of England, between the operative and speculative members of the Fraternity.
+This struggle commenced apparently in the early days of the Grand Lodge, the disagreement being mainly fostered by the operatives, in whose practical minds the institution of the Society of Free and Accepted Masons on a cosmopolitan basis, was evidently regarded as directly opposed to their ancient customs and privileges.
+This struggle for supremacy shewed itself in earnest at the Festival of St. John the Baptist, 1723, when the election of the learned natural philosopher, Dr. Desaguliers, as Deputy Grand Master, met with opposition, forty-two adverse votes being registered out of a total of eightyfive.
 In 1730 (15th Sept.)
-Anthony Sayer, the Premier Grand Master, was publicly admonished and well nigh expelled for taking part in illegal assemblies of dissatisfied masons, who were seeking to undermine the authority of the society they and others had so recently constituted.
+Antony Sayer, the Premier Grand Master, was publicly admonished and well nigh expelled for taking part in illegal assemblies of dissatisfied masons, who were seeking to undermine the authority of the society they and others had so recently constituted.

-The birth of the Stewards' Lodge, with its unique privileges in 1735, and the appointment in 1736 of Brethren to office by the Earl of Loudoun, M.W.G.M., who were most unpopular with the malcontents, were in all probability the immediate causes of the rupture, and soon after certain members were charged with working a "different master's part," particularly during the Grand Masterships of the Marquess of Carnarvon and Lord Raymond in 1738, 1739,6 when several meetings were held in open defiance of the
+The birth of the Stewards' Lodge, with its unique privileges, in 1735, and the appointment in 1736 of Brethren to office by the Earl of Loudoun, M.W.G.M., who were most unpopular with many of the brethren, increased the discontent, while soon after certain members were charged with working a "different master's part," particularly during the Grand Masterships of the Marquess of Carnarvon and Lord Raymond in 1738 and 1739,6 when several meetings were held in open defiance of the Regulations.
+Expulsions and secessions rapidly succeeded one another, and for a time the lofty principles of Freemasonry were forgotten in unseemly recriminations fostered by the rebellion.